nilearn/nilearn/doc/connectivity/functional_connectomes.rst

 :func:`fetch_craddock_2011_atlas`, :func:`fetch_harvard_oxford`,
 :func:`fetch_yeo_2011_atlas`.

-For instance to retrieve the Harvard-Owford cortical parcelation, sampled at 2mm, and with a threshold of a probability of .25::
+For instance to retrieve the Harvard-Oxford cortical parcelation, sampled at 2mm, and with a threshold of a probability of .25::

   from nilearn import datasets